-Actually, it's possible that a little bit of chocolate may be good for you.
+It's possible that a little bit of chocolate may be good for you.
 Dark chocolate has antioxidants that may protect your cells from damage due to free radicals.
-Chocolate also has some positive impact on the function of blood vessels, but unfortunately, it appears chocolate doesn't lower high blood pressure as much as some people had hoped.
+Chocolate has some positive impact on the function of blood vessels, but, unfortunately, it appears chocolate doesn't lower high blood pressure as much as some people had hoped.

 You don't need much chocolate to get the antioxidant benefit.
 You only need about one and one-half ounces of chocolate per day, and dark chocolate has more of the antioxidants than milk chocolate.